WWE Friday Night Smackdown preview: The lineup for tonight's Fox show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s WWE Friday Night Smackdown television show.

-Powell’s POV: I’m all in for the InZayn stunt show segment.
-Smackdown will be held tonight in Omaha, Nebraska at CHI Health Center.
-Join Jake Barnett for our weekly live review of Smackdown as it airs on Fox at 7CT/8ET.
+Powell’s POV: Smackdown will be held tonight in Nashville, Tennessee at Bridgestone Arena.
+Join me for our weekly live review of Smackdown as it airs on Fox at 7CT/8ET.
 My audio review will be available exclusively for Dot Net Members after the show.

 Be the first to comment